cgross/generator-cg-angular/README-new.md

 Directory Layout
 -------------
 Below is an example of the folder structure.
-In v3.0, all subgenerators for partials, services, directives, and filters, allow the user to specify where to save the new files.
+In v3.0, all sub-generators for partials, services, directives, and filters, allow the user to specify where to save the new files.
 Thus you can create your own directory structure (including nesting) as you desire.
 In this example, the user has chosen to group the app into an `admin` folder, a `search` folder, and a `service` folder.

     app.less ....................... main app-wide styles